 When the "PDUSetHandling" feature is supported, within the QoS data decision, for 5QI of GBR and non-GBR type, the PCF may include the authorized PDU Set QoS parameter(s) within the "pduSetQosDl" and/or "pduSetQosUl" attribute(s) of the QosData policy decision referenced from the PCC rule.
 At least one of the following PDU Set QoS parameter(s) shall be provisioned within the "pduSetQosDl" and/or "pduSetQosUl" attribute(s) to enable PDU Set based handling: 1) the PSIHI within the "pduSetHandlingInfo" attribute and/or 2) both, the PSDB within the "pduSetDelayBudget" attribute and the PSER within the "pduSetErrRate" attribute.

-If the "EnPDUSetHandling" feature is supported, and the PSDB (UL and/or DL) and PSER (UL and/or DL) in "pduSetQosDl" and/or "pduSetQosUl" attribute(s) within the QosData referenced by the "refQosData" attribute are provided, the PCF shall also provide the PSDB (UL and/or DL) and PSER (UL and/or DL) in Alternative QoS Parameter set(s) by including the "pduSetQosDl" and/or "pduSetQosUl" attribute(s) within the QosData referenced by the "refAltQosParams" attribute; otherwise, the corresponding Alternative QoS Parameter set(s) shall not contain the PSDB and PSER in the respective direction(s).
+If the "ExtQoSR19" feature is supported, and the PSDB (UL and/or DL) and PSER (UL and/or DL) in "pduSetQosDl" and/or "pduSetQosUl" attribute(s) within the QosData referenced by the "refQosData" attribute are provided, the PCF shall also provide the PSDB (UL and/or DL) and PSER (UL and/or DL) in Alternative QoS Parameter set(s) by including the "pduSetQosDl" and/or "pduSetQosUl" attribute(s) within the QosData referenced by the "refAltQosParams" attribute; otherwise, the corresponding Alternative QoS Parameter set(s) shall not contain the PSDB and PSER in the respective direction(s).
+The PCF may also provide the Averaging Window and Maximum Data Burst Volume parameters in Alternative QoS Parameter set.

 The SMF shall perform a QoS flow binding based on the QoS information within the Qos data decision as defined in clause 6.4 of 3GPP TS 29.513 [7] after the SMF installs or activates the PCC rules.